Leadership

 Units of Force in Different Systems

 Force can be measured using different units in various systems.
 Some commonly used units are the Newton (N), dyne (dyn), and pound-force (lbf).
-The International System of Units (SI) primarily uses the Newton as its unit of force.
+In the International System of Units (SI), force is chiefly measured in Newtons.
 The dyne is a unit used in the centimeter-gram-second (CGS) system, while the pound-force is used in the British Engineering System (FPS).
 It's important to note that these units have different conversion factors when transitioning between systems.

 Elementary Idea of Gas